This post may contain affiliate links. Please see our disclosure policy.

 • 4 cups sugar

-• ½ cup lemon juice, optional, fresh or bottled
+• 1/4 cup lemon juice, optional, fresh or bottled

 Instructions

-• Extract the Juice: In a large saucepan, bring crushed raspberries to a simmer over medium heat, stirring frequently.
-Reduce heat, cover, and simmer for 5 minutes.
-Remove from heat, keep covered, and let sit for 15 minutes.
-Strain through a fine mesh sieve, then again through 3–4 layers of dampened cheesecloth for a clear syrup.
-Discard the pulp and seeds.
+• Place the raspberries in a large saucepan with the water.
+Bring to a simmer over medium heat, crushing with a potato masher and stirring frequently.
+Reduce heat, cover, and simmer 5 minutes.
+Remove from heat, keep covered, and let sit 15 minutes to draw out the color and flavor.

 Notes

 Using Frozen Berries: Frozen raspberries work just as well as fresh for this recipe.
 You’ll need about four 16-ounce bags to yield enough juice for one batch of syrup.
-There’s no need to thaw them first—just crush slightly and proceed with the juice extraction.
+There’s no need to thaw them first, just crush slightly and proceed with the juice extraction.

 Juice Yield: The amount of juice you get can vary based on how juicy or seedy the berries are.
-Expect to get about 4 cups of juice from 3½ quarts of raspberries, but it’s fine to scale the syrup ingredients proportionally if you get slightly more or less.
+Expect to get about 4 cups of juice from 3 1/2 quarts of raspberries, but it’s fine to scale the syrup ingredients proportionally if you get slightly more or less.

 Black Raspberry Option: Black raspberries can be used in place of red raspberries for a deeper, earthier flavor.
 They’re usually drier and seedier, so you may need more fruit to get the same juice yield.